 Still stuck after that?
 Then check out our Red Dead Redemption 2 guide for more tips, tricks and walkthroughs.

-The Red Dead Online beta will be available to all players soon, so here’s our Red Dead Online guide, with tips and tricks to get you started in the single-player story missions and multiplayer modes, how to unlock all the weapons, Ability cards and more.
+Red Dead Online’s Frontier Pursuits will be available to PC players from launch, so here’s how to get started.
+For more here’s our Red Dead Online guide, with tips and tricks to get you started in the single-player story missions and multiplayer modes, how to unlock all the weapons, Ability cards and more.